 - to provide a service to the community.

-In addition, the Reading Center serves as a context for conducting basic and applied research on literacy and for disseminating information on literacy research, best instructional practices, and technology applications to literacy.
+In addition, the Reading Institute serves as a context for conducting basic and applied research on literacy and for disseminating information on literacy research, best instructional practices, and technology applications to literacy.
 The Institute houses instructional materials, media, and technology; selected software for literacy instruction; a collection of catalogs for the examination of trade books; a collection of literature and instructional resources for children; diverse instruments for literacy assessment; and a professional library.

 Comprehensive Evaluation Program

-The Reading Center in the College of Education offers an evaluation and tutoring program in reading every Spring semester.
+The Reading Institute in the College of Education offers an evaluation and tutoring program in reading every Spring semester.